 But Jasmine, those verses don’t unlock until someone “accepts” Jesus?

 I could be wrong, but as long as anyone can point to a single church or Christian and say ‘I want nothing to do with God or Jesus if *that’s* what He’s like!’, then I hope not.

 There is a song in my kids’s school: “Ja is Ja, Nee is Nee, beloofd is beloofd, Jezus zal je helpen, als jij in hem gelooft (Translation: Yes is Yes, No is No, A Promise is a Promise.
 Jesus will help you, if you believe in him.”

 I had to teach my kids something different: Do you think God’s Love and Care for you are conditional?
-Listen, I’ll help, protect and feed you whether you believe I’m your mom or not.
-I will continue whether you talk to me or not, whether you curse me or not, and even if you never thank me for the food I made.
+Listen kiddos, I’ll help, protect and feed you whether you believe I’m your mom or not.
+I’ll continue whether you talk to me or not, whether you curse me or not, and even if you never thank me for the food I made, I’m still cooking.
 Why?
-Because I love you– and my Love isn’t based on what you say/do/think.
+Because I love you.
+And my Love isn’t based on what you say or do or think.
 I love you and will go to hell and back for You–so help me God– because you’re mine.

 Call me crazy, but I believe God’s promises and love are not for me because I read about them.
 I believe they are for all of us because God is our Real Parent.
-Are we not all from a womb?
-Are we not all human/one flesh?
+Are we not all human?

-When I was little, my mom used to turn my letter writing mistakes into flowers or something else cool.
-I was always amazed–I never even imagined a fix like this.
+When I was little, my mom used to turn my writing mistakes into flowers or something else cool.
+I was always amazed because I never even imagined a fix like that.

 So how much more could an All-powerful, All-loving God/Parent do for all of us?